 When too much aldosterone is being produced, doctors examine the adrenal glands for a noncancerous tumor (adenoma).
 Computed tomography (CT) or magnetic resonance imaging (MRI) can be helpful, but sometimes blood samples from each of the adrenal glands must be tested to determine the source of the hormone.

 If a tumor is found, it can usually be surgically removed.
 When the tumor is removed, blood pressure returns to normal, and other symptoms disappear about 70% of the time.
-If no tumor is found and both glands are overactive, partial removal of the adrenal glands may not control high blood pressure, and complete removal will cause Addison disease, requiring treatment for life.
+If no tumor is found and both glands are overactive, partial removal of the adrenal glands may not control high blood pressure, and complete removal will cause Addison disease (see Addison Disease), requiring treatment for life.
 However, spironolactone or eplerenone can usually control the symptoms, and drugs for high blood pressure are readily available.
 Rarely do both adrenal glands have to be removed.
+Spironolactone can often cause breast enlargement (gynecomastia), decreased sex drive, and erectile dysfunction in men by blocking the effects of testosterone.